PrefectHQ/prefect/docs/tutorials/deployments.md

 First, the `prefect deployment build` command checks that a valid flow script and entrypoint flow function exist before continuing.

-Next, since we don't have one already in the folder, the command writes a `.prefectignore` file to the same location as the flow script.
+Next, since we don't have one already in the folder, the command writes a `.prefectignore` file to the working directory where you ran the `build` command.

-If we had specified storage flow the flow, the command would next have uploaded files to the storage location.
+If we had specified remote storage for the deployment, the command would have attempted to upload files to the storage location.
 Since we did not specify storage, the deployment references the local files.
 We'll cover differences between using local storage and configuring a [remote storage block](/concepts/storage/) in a later step.

 Finally, it writes a `log_flow-deployment.yaml` file, which contains details about the deployment for this flow.